 Financial technology (FinTech) is a growing part of the financial services industry.
-Jay’s expertise in this area allows him to advise his clients of the advantages and innovations in online platforms and other digital services while staying compliant and managing risk.
+Jay’s experience in this area, particularly with respect to cloud-computing arrangements, allows him to help his clients take advantage of innovations in digital platforms and other online services to grow their business while staying compliant and managing risk.

 Jay devotes part of his practice to advising non-profit companies on governance matters and other issues affecting their operations.